WalkingMachine/wm_nlu/README.md

 # wm_nlu
 ROS wrapper for rasa nlu.
-Mainly used for SPR robocup@home challenge.
+Mainly used for GPSR and SPR robocup@home challenge.
-*Currently not a ROS package.*

 ## Installation